Sharing is caring!

 There are some people who participate in gardening as a spring or summer activity.
 Then there are those who want to use every available moment of their year to plant, grow and harvest their crops.

-Many people use succession gardening to keep a supply of food growing when they don’t have a lot of storage space for crops they harvest.
+Many people use this gardening technique to keep a supply of food growing when they don’t have a lot of storage space for crops they harvest.
+This way you always have fresh vegetables to eat all throughout the growing season.

 This process helps you extend your growing season, giving you more produce than you previously got.